Present Progressive Tense

 The summers are getting warmer due to climate change.

 The present progressive tense is used to express physical feelings.
-The verbs refer to feelings like feel, hurt, ache, etc are used in simple or progressive tenses without much difference.
+The verbs refer to feelings like feel, hurt, ache, etc, are used in simple or progressive tenses without much difference.

 Examples:

-My head is aching. or My head aches.
+My head is aching.
+Or my head aches.

 Examples: